Project Marketing Manager

 “Talent attraction and retention is a key issue for employers,” Maggie says.
 “Real estate plays a huge role in that, whether it’s providing workspaces that keep your staff happy or ensuring that there are housing options that meet the needs of the workforce.”

 And while her background may seem niche, it’s an exceptional fit in Montana.
-Growing cities, development interest and a commercial property demand align with Maggie’s unique skill set.
+Growing cities, development interest, and commercial property demand align with Maggie’s unique skill set.

 One thing she’s missing from the south?
 “Viva Chicken!
 The yellow sauce is amazing.”